 Yes, you can make payment for your company renewal.
 However, the renewal will not be processed until your company is reflecting current insurance in our database.

 Yes.
-The contractors must be either registered as employees and covered by the company's statutorily required insurance, or independently licensed as security service contractors under Chapter 1702.
+However, the contractors must be either licensed as employees and covered by the company's statutorily required insurance, or independently licensed as security service contractors under Chapter 1702.
+See Private Security Administrative Rule 35.2 .

 You can check the status of a company renewal by searching Texas Online Private Security (TOPS).
 This information is updated in real-time.